NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

 UFS Atmosphere Host Cap ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 For the UFS Atmosphere, there are slightly different versions of the host cap implementation depending on the desired build type (dynamic orstatic).
-As discussed in REF## Chapter 8, these modes are controlled via appropriate strings included in the MAKEOPTS build-time argument.
+As discussed in :numref:`Chapter %s <CCPPPreBuild>`, these modes are controlled via appropriate strings included in the MAKEOPTS build-time argument.
 Within the source code, the three modes are executed within appropriate pre-processor directive blocks:

 For any build that uses CCPP (dynamic orstatic):